 Before deciding to get rid of groundhogs, understand that unless they’re causing a problem, they should be left alone.

 Groundhogs play an important role in our ecological system.
 Their abandoned burrows can become homes for other wildlife, such as foxes, skunks, and rabbits.
 They provide food for predators, including hawks, owls, coyotes, and eagles.
-Their occasionally problematic digging can even help aerate soil and recycle nutrients.
+Their occasionally problematic digging can even help aerate the soil and recycle nutrients.

 Like their squirrel and chipmunk brethren, groundhogs also don’t reproduce rapidly.
 Only socializing with a partner when it’s time to mate, adult females carry their young for about one month before giving birth to two to six pups.
 So, “infestation” isn’t a word you’d associate with these animals.